Indira Ranamagar: Political career

 Indira Ranamagar was nominated as a Member of 2nd Federal Parliament of Nepal from Indigenous peoples category by Rastriya Swatantra Party, following the 2022 Nepalese general election.

 Indira Ranamagar was elected as the third Deputy Speaker of the Parliament on January 21, 2023.
-She received a total of 166 votes out of the 264 members present in the House.
+She received a total of 166 votes out of the 264 members present in the House.She resigned from the post on 28 December 2025 to contest for 2026 Nepalese general election.

+She is the member of the 3rd Federal Parliament of Nepal elected from Jhapa-2 in 2026 Nepalese General Election securing 60,110 votes and defeating former Speaker of the house Devraj Ghimire.

 Awards and recognitions

 For her work, Ranamagar has been recognized by various national and international organizations.
 Some of the major awards she received are: